13meimei/chubaodb/docs/source/deploy/sourceBased.rst

 Reminder
 ^^^^^^^^

 We can have multiple Proxys in ChubaoDB.
 The size of proxy depends on the throughput of the deployed clusters.
-Every Proxy can be deployed by following the above steps.
+Each Proxy needs to be deployed by following the above steps.